Vision Transformer with Super Token Sampling: Experiments

 \subsection{Ablation Study}

-We conduct ablation studies to examine the role of each component of SViT.
-In Table \ref{results_ablation}, we start with a hierarchical 4-stage network with STA and then progressively add the rest modules of SViT, i.e., the convolution stem, the $1\times1$ convolution projection, the CPE and the ConvFFN.
+We conduct ablation studies to examine the role of each component of STViT.
+In Table \ref{results_ablation}, we start with a hierarchical 4-stage network with STA and then progressively add the rest modules of STViT, i.e., the convolution stem, the $1\times1$ convolution projection, the CPE and the ConvFFN.
 The performance gradually increases, implying the effectiveness of each component.
-More discussions about the STT block are detailed as follows.

-\textbf{Super Token Attention.} As shown in Table \ref{results_ablation}, we firstly develop a simple hierarchical ViT backbone with STA, which has 4 stages like SViT-S. With no convolutional modules, it outperforms DeiT-S and Swin-T by 2.4\% and 1.0\%, respectively.
+\textbf{Super Token Attention.} As shown in Table \ref{results_ablation}, we firstly develop a simple hierarchical ViT backbone with STA, which has 4 stages like STViT-S. With no convolutional modules, it outperforms DeiT-S and Swin-T by 2.4\% and 1.0\%, respectively.
 Note that it does not use position embedding while DeiT uses absolute PE, and Swin uses relative PE.
 The superior performance validate the effectiveness of STA.

 Based on the STA-4stage backbone, we compare different variants of STA and report the results in Table~\ref{results_ablation_sta}.
 Specifically, we vary the grid sizes (the initial sizes of super tokens) and the sampling iterations.
 Note that when the grid size equals to 1, we ignore the super tokens sampling process and view the tokens themselves as super tokens.